obfusk/fdroid-fakesigner-poc/README.md

 We sincerely wish this document didn't have to exist.
 We implore F-Droid to do better, to live up to its potential, and do right by its community.

+### Update (2025-01-08)

+F-Droid now claims PoC 5a is not an "actionable security vulnerability" because "APKs signed by v1-only are not even installable on latest Android versions".
+This is false.
+As long as `targetSdk < 30` (and e.g. the official F-Droid client has 29) they will install just fine.
+I even confirmed this by installing my PoC APK on both Android 13 and 14 just in case, something they apparently neglected to bother with before making that claim.

 ## PoC